-What is a Therapeutic Use Exemption (TUE) and when is it needed?
+What is a Therapeutic Use Exemption (TUE)?

 What are the criteria for granting a TUE?

-All of the four following criteria must be met (for more details, please refer to Article 4.2 of the International Standard for TUEs):
+All of the four following criteria must be met (for more details, please refer to the WADA International Standard for Therapeutic Use Exemptions (ISTUE) Article 4.2):

 - The athlete has a clear diagnosed medical condition which requires treatment using a prohibited substance or method;